-Based in West Palm Beach, Florida, as Steve Hoffacker LLC, he has offered his teaching and instructional services across much of America the past three years (Alabama, Arkansas, Connecticut, Florida, Illinois, Iowa, Kansas, Louisiana, Maine, Massachusetts, Missouri, Nevada, New York, North Carolina, Ohio, Tennessee, Texas, and West Virginia).
+Based in West Palm Beach, Florida, as Steve Hoffacker LLC, he has offered his teaching and instructional services across much of America the past three years (Alabama, Arkansas, Connecticut, Florida, Georgia, Illinois, Iowa, Kansas, Louisiana, Maine, Massachusetts, Missouri, Nevada, New York, North Carolina, Ohio, Tennessee, Texas, and West Virginia).
 More states are being added in 2019.

 He uses his extensive sales and marketing experience in new home sales and his background in remodeling and aging in place to impart effective, down-to-earth, real-world solutions and illustrations to his students.
 He has already encountered much of what any aging in place professional might face.
 He’s been there and done that.

 In 2015, he was named “CAPS Educator of the Year” by the NAHB.
 In 2017, he became a Master Instructor.
 He holds the Certified Aging In Place Specialist (CAPS) designation through the National Association of Home Builders, the Certified Environmental Access Consultant (CEAC) certification through the VGM Homelink program, and the Senior Home Safety Specialist (SHSS) certification through Age Safe® America, among others.
 He also is a Business Team Advisory member with Age Safe® America

 Here are the top three reasons you should select to work with Steve as your aging in place, CAPS, or universal design instructor or consultant:

 - He never cancels any of his classes – regardless of where they are held – as long as one person has registered for the complete program and has paid to attend

 - He is the only instructor who charges the same amount for his classes no matter where they are held – your location or his – and he does not vary the rate for individual classes